Troubleshooting Database Connection Problems

 What’s the URL?

-When accessing a resource through our proxy server, it should have the following in the URL address location: “__________.proxygt-law.wrlc.org/” where the _________ represents the URL for the provider.
+When accessing a resource through our proxy server, it should have the following in the URL address location: “http://proxygt-law.wrlc.org/login?qurl=______” where the _________ represents the URL for the provider.
+If the link does not have the proxy embedded in it, you can use the proxy link builder tool to correctly format the URL.

 Tip: If you have problems using a resource with one Internet web browser, try it out with another.